Hornby Island: Vegetation and soils

 Hornby Island is mostly covered by mixed forest dominated by Douglas-fir.
 Western red cedar, western hemlock, grand fir and lodgepole pine are the other large conifers present.
 The smaller Pacific yew is scattered in the understorey.
 The arbutus, a broadleaf evergreen species, is plentiful.
 Broadleaf deciduous trees include bigleaf maple, red alder, black cottonwood, Pacific flowering dogwood, cascara and several species of willow.
 Populations of Garry oak occur on the southern end of the island and at Helliwell Provincial Park.
 Only about 260 acre of undisturbed stands for older forest have been identified on Hornby Island, which amount to roughly 3.5% of the island's area.
 There are roughly 1330 acres of older second-growth stands on the island, which amount to 19% of the island.

 The island's soils have developed from marine deposits of variable texture, except for the higher elevations and steeper slopes where weathered clastic sedimentary rock provides the parent material.
 Most of Hornby's soils are sandy or gravelly, but some deep black loams occur in the northwestern part and many of the sands at the southern end have loam-textured topsoils.
 Podzols are common and the bleached sand grains associated with their eluvial (A2, Ae or E) horizons lend a salt-and-pepper appearance to many forest trails.
 In most cases, though, the E is not very thick and may be discontinuous.
 On this account, the soils were mostly classified as Brown Podzolic in a soil survey published in 1959.
 All of the island's soils are strongly acidic in their natural state except for those which have developed on shoreline shell middens.

 Fossils

-Fossil collectors have found Ammonite and Baculite fossils at Boulder Point on Hornby Island.
+The Late Cretaceous Northumberland Formation is exposed in the northern and western part of the island.
+Fossil collectors have found ammonite and baculite fossils at Boulder Point on Hornby Island.

-A species of saurodontid fish (previously considered a pterosaur) called Gwawinapterus beardi was identified based on a fossil found on a beach on Hornby Island.
+A species of saurodontid fish (previously considered a pterosaur) called Gwawinapterus was identified based on a fossil found on a beach on Hornby Island.
+An actual azhdarchoid pterosaur was later identified from the formation, as well as Maaqwi, an early aquatic bird.
+An incredibly diverse shark community is recorded in shark teeth fossils from the area.